Action star Jackie Chan hobbled by old injury

 Notorious for not using stunt doubles in his action flicks in his decades in show business, Chan has been injured far too many times to list.

-The daredevil's most serious and life-threatening injury happened in Armour Of God (1986), when he fell straight onto his back while leaping from a cliff onto a tree.
+The daredevil's most serious and life-threatening injury happened while filming Armour Of God (1986), when he fell straight onto his back as he leapt from a cliff onto a tree.

 The impact drove a piece of bone into his brain, causing him to bleed profusely from the ear.

-He is no stranger to sustaining injuries while on set, but fortunately, his latest movie is completely accident-free.
+He is no stranger to sustaining injuries on set, but fortunately, his latest movie has been accident-free.

 He lends his voice to Wish Dragon, a Chinese-American venture, and is also one of its producers.

-While he voices the dragon in the Mandarin version, American actor John Cho will voice the English version.
+While he voices the dragon in the Mandarin version, American actor John Cho voices the English version.

-To be released on Jan 15 in China and June 4 in North America, the movie is a retelling of the classic tale of the genie in the bottle, set in modern-day China.
+To be released on Jan 15 in China and June 4 in the United States, the movie is a retelling of the classic tale of the genie in the bottle, set in modern-day China.